edgee-cloud/edgee/README.md

 destination = "http://example.com/new-path"
 ```

-In this example, requests to `http://example.com/old-path` will be temporarily redirected to `http://example.com/new-path`
+In this example, requests to `http://example.com/old-path` will be temporarily (HTTP 302) redirected to `http://example.com/new-path`

 ## Integrating with edgee components